openjck/vim-yadm-files/README.md

 - `.gitconfig##template.j2cli`
 - `.gitconfig##template.envtpl`

-Note that neither Vim nor Neovim supports the `jinja` filetype out of the box.
+Note that neither Vim nor Neovim support the `jinja` filetype out of the box.
 For syntax highlighting and other features, install a Jinja plugin like [vim-jinja2-syntax](https://github.com/glench/vim-jinja2-syntax).